microsoft/PowerToys/README.md

 The experimental version of PowerToys using MSIX is available.
 It can be installed from the [PowerToys GitHub releases page][github-release-link].

-Click on `Assets` to show the files available in the release and then click on `PowerToys-0.15.0-x64.msix` to download the PowerToys installer.
+Click on `Assets` to show the files available in the release and then click on `PowerToysSetup-MSIX-0.15.0.zip` to download the PowerToys installer zip.
+From there, please read the ReadMe and you can double click to install the MSIX file.

 ##### Known issues with MSIX Build